danbsh/nown/README.md

 # Nown

-## Simple note taking app for the terminal.
+Simple note taking app for the terminal.

+This is just a personal project to practice C programming.